wafy80/acestream-scraper/README.md

   pipepito/acestream-scraper:latest
 ```

-The Acexy web interface will be available at `http://localhost:8080`.
+Acexy only exposes an status endpoint available at `http://localhost:8080/ace/status`.

 ### Using with External Acestream Engine